-All primary settings with EYFS must follow the policy on mobile smart phones, smart devices, cameras and image-sharing, recognising the potential for misuse of such devices.
+All nursery/primary settings with EYFS must follow the policy on mobile phones, smart devices, cameras and image-sharing is issued separately and reviewed annually, recognising the potential for misuse.
 See Section 3 of the EYFS Safeguarding and Welfare Requirements.